 All of us bettors believe we are impeccable.
 But is this actually true?
 Of course, it isn’t.
-We make mistakes all over the time, which often leads to money losses.
-This is why today we are going to give you seven betting mistakes every sports fan should avoid – 2020 guide.
+We make mistakes all over time, which often leads to money losses.
+This is why today we are going to give you seven betting mistakes every sports fan should avoid – 2023 guide.
 At least, by following these, the losing margin is going to be reduced.

 1. Avoid Parlays